Jets rookie TE Chris Herndon looks to keep TD streak going

 “I mean, it’s definitely nice to get into the end zone, but it feels a lot better when we’re winning,” Herndon said Friday.
 “So, it’s been fun these last three weeks, getting a few targets in the end zone and capitalizing on them, but ultimately I want us to win, so I don’t try to focus on the stats.”

-Herndon is the third rookie in franchise history to catch a TD pass in three straight games, joining fellow tight end Thurlow Cooper (1960) and wide receiver Keyshawn Johnson (1996).
+Herndon is the second rookie in franchise history to catch a TD pass in three straight games, joining wide receiver Keyshawn Johnson (1996).

 But, as he said, the end result hasn’t always been there.
 His first NFL touchdown came in the Jets’ 42-34 win over Indianapolis on Oct.
 14, when he had a 32-yard grab.